sloveland/golden-mile/README.md

 The Golden Mile
 ===============

-A level-up dungeon for learning to make basic web apps.
+An epic level-up dungeon for learning to make basic web apps.

 ## The Quest ##
 Make a product using each of the following APIs and host them on Github.
 The product should: